awslabs/mlspace/frontend/docs/admin-guide/install.md

 }
 ```

-9. Click the next button and then select the checkbox next to the name of the policy you created in step 5 above.
-You will also need to attach the default notebook policy you previously created as well as the AWS managed policy `AWSLambdaVPCAccessExecutionRole`.
+9. Click the next button and then select the checkbox next to the name of the policy you created in step 5 above (or the app policy and notebook policy if re-using those).
+You will also need to attach the AWS managed policy `AWSLambdaVPCAccessExecutionRole`.
 In total you should have 3 policies attached to the role.
 10. After selecting the 3 policies click next and enter a name for the role.
 You can name the role whatever you'd like.
 Optionally add a description and tags and then click "Create role"
 11. Once the role has been created record the role ARN as we'll need to use it later.